Monoculture (popular culture): Criticism of the concept

-For Vox, Kyle Chayka argued that the monoculture was "a Pleasantville image of a lost togetherness that was maybe just an illusion in the first place, or a byproduct of socioeconomic hegemony" wherein pieces of media "became universal by default".
+For Vox, Kyle Chayka argued that the monoculture was "a Pleasantville image of a lost togetherness that was maybe just an illusion in the first place, or a byproduct of socioeconomic hegemony" wherein pieces of media "became universal by default", and questions whether it has truly disappeared or simply changed.
+Chayka argues that, in the age of social media, "rather than the monoculture dictated by singular auteurs or industry gatekeepers, we are moving toward a monoculture of the algorithm".
 In 2011, Steven Hyden, in response to Touré's Salon article, wrote for Salon that the monoculture was a myth, "a fantasy created by myopic critics who willfully misremember the past and project their personal experiences onto a diverse population", and "an illusion created by a flawed, closed-circuit system" that was based on "a utopian concept of cultural 'togetherness' that only ever appeared to exist".
 The Economist agreed with Hyden, writing that the monoculture "never really existed" and was "a bit of a myth ... [whose] content largely depended on other characteristics of your little corner of the world".
 Linda Holmes of NPR also called the monoculture a myth that "was always bogus anyway" due to how many people did not consume supposed monocultural touchstones such as Friends or Seinfeld.